 signed integer in units of decibels relative to 1 mW.
-Further interpretation of this field is defined in 10.8.2
+Further interpretation of this field is defined in 10.8.3a

-(Association based on transmit power capability).
+(Interpretation of transmit power capability).

 8.4.2.165 Control Switch Wrapper element

-The New Country subelement is present when an AP performs extended channel switching to a new Country,
+The New Country subelement is present when an AP or mesh STA performs extended channel switching to a new Country,

 Operating Class Table or a changed set of Operating Classes relative to the contents of the Country element